 - to prevent reasonably certain death or substantial bodily harm;

-- to reveal the client’s intention to commit a crime and the information necessary to prevent the crime; and
+- to reveal the client’s intention to commit a crime, and the information necessary to prevent the crime; or

-- to prevent the client from committing a fraud that is reasonably certain to result in substantial injury to the ﬁnancial interests or property of another and in furtherance of which the client has used or is using the lawyer’s services (crime fraud exception)
+- to prevent the client from committing a fraud that is reasonably certain to result in substantial injury to the ﬁnancial interests or property of another, and the client used the lawyer’s services to further this fraud

-For example, let’s say an individual planted a bomb that would go off in a school in 24-hours.
-The individual was then arrested on an unrelated arrest warrant in Colorado.
-If he or she told the attorney they had planted a bomb that was soon to go off, the attorney may reveal information about the bomb.
-Even though the communication would be considered confidential, the lawyer can reveal the information in order to prevent death or bodily harm.
+Example: Ted tells his attorney he planted a bomb that will go off in a school in 24-hours.
+Even though the communication would be considered confidential, the lawyer can reveal this information in order to prevent death or injury.

-If you have any questions about the attorney-client privilege or the confidential relationship between a lawyer and their client, please contact us at Colorado Legal Defense Group.
-Our law office is in Denver, but we appear in trial courts, appellate courts, and United States district courts throughout the state.
+If you have any questions about understanding the attorney-client privilege or the confidential relationship between lawyers and their clients, please contact us at Colorado Legal Defense Group.
+We appear in trial courts, appellate courts, and United States district courts in Denver and throughout the state.